 Do you hang around if a website takes ages to load?
-Of course you don’t, and visitors to your website won’t either.
+Of course, you don’t, and visitors to your website won’t either.
 A good website is a fast website.

 In fact, a fast website is more important than ever because loading speed is a factor that Google takes into account when ranking sites in its search engine results.

-If you’re using Website Builder from 123 Reg, you won’t have to worry about speed, as our sites are among the fastest around.
+If you’re using Website Builder from 123 Reg, you won’t have to worry about speed, as our sites are are designed to load quickly.

 If you’re using a web designer, make sure you go with one who understands the importance of speed and can deliver a site that performs.

 If you’re planning on using WordPress, you’ll probably want to opt for specialist WordPress hosting as this is optimised for performance.
 You can also take a look at this guide explaining how to speed up your WordPress site.